-Procedures Timeline Note No. 3.7.2.
-Parties' submission of Before the closing To avoid delay in the timeline, parties should merger filing dossier of the submit the notification as soon as the MOU to NCC (in practice, transaction.38 or term sheet is prepared.
-MOIT until NCC is established).
+No. Procedures Timeline Note 3.7.2.
+Parties' submission of merger filing dossier to VCC.
+Before the closing of the transaction.
+To avoid delay in the timeline, parties should submit the notification as soon as the MOU or term sheet is prepared.
 3.7.3.
-NCC's 7 working days In practice, the NCC may delay the acknowledgment of from receipt of commencement of the preliminary review receipt of the proper dossier.
-39 period by delaying issuing an application acknowledgment of the full and vali application.
+VCC's acknowledgment of receipt of the proper application 7 working days from receipt of dossier.
+In practice, the VCC may delay the commencement of the preliminary review period by delaying issuing an acknowledgment of the full and valid application.
 3.7.4.
-Parties' amendment/ 30 days from the If parties fail to amend and supplement the supplement of the date of the NCC's dossier as required by NCC, NCC will return dossier according to notice.
-40 the dossier, and parties must restart merger NCC's notice (if any) filing from step 3.7.2.
-41 3.7.5.
-NCC's preliminary 30 days from the NCC will issue notice confirming that the review date receiving transaction can be implemented or further valid dossier.42 investigation is required.43 If no notice is
+Parties' amendment/ supplement of the dossier according to VCC's notice (if any) 30 days from the date of the VCC's notice.
+If parties fail to amend and supplement the dossier as required by VCC, VCC will return the dossier, and parties must restart merger filing from step 3.7.2.
+3.7.5.
+VCC's preliminary review 30 days from the date receiving valid dossier.
+VCC will issue notice confirming that the transaction can be implemented, or further investigation is required.
+If no notice is issued, the VCC is deemed to have approved the transaction, and the transaction can be implemented.
+3.7.6.
+VCC's official appraisal (if VCC notifies parties of the further investigation in Step 3.7.5) VCC can request parties to provide further information/ documents twice during its appraisal.
+The timeframe will be suspended until the parties provide VCC with information.
+In practice, the authority often requests further information so this step can be prolonged.

-42 Article 36.2 of Competition Law 2018; Article 14.1 of Decree 35/2020.
+&lt;sup>41 Article 36.2 of Competition Law 2018; Article 14.1 of Decree 35/2020.